 What Is Bark Mulch?

 Bark mulch consists of tree barks.
 Depending on the source, it may contain one or different types of wood.
-Material for bark mulch is often sourced from sawmills and furniture manufacturers.
+Material for bark mulch is often sourced from sawmills and best office furniture manufacturers.
 High-quality bark mulches are made of carefully selected materials and offer additional benefits.